Hemorrhoids Explained - Symptoms, Causes, and Simple Home Remedies

 Visceral fat specifically compresses the pelvic veins from above, reducing blood return and causing chronic engorgement.

+You need to understand the link between obesity and hemorrhoids.
 Even modest weight loss can significantly reduce hemorrhoid recurrence.

 6. Sedentary Lifestyle and Heavy Lifting